Cabrio focused

 85 km

-Old winery estates, historic old towns
+Old winemaker estates, historic old towns

-In the convertible in the Palatinate
+In the Convertible in the Palatinate

-Start in Bockenheim: The gateway to the German Wine Route
+Start in Bockenheim: The Gateway to the German Wine Route

 Germany Bad Duerkheim

-Through picturesque vineyards to Bad Dürkheim
+Through Picturesque Vineyards to Bad Dürkheim

 From Bockenheim, the convertible route winds through endless vineyards, which are a feast for the eyes, especially in spring and autumn.
-The first major stop is Bad Dürkheim.
+The first major stop is in Bad Dürkheim.

-Experience the nature of the Palatinate Forest
+Experience the Nature of the Palatinate Forest

 Germany Neustadt Wine Route